opd-ai/desktop-companion/README.md

 - Animation file processing
 - Window creation and positioning
 - Performance metrics and memory usage
+- Game state updates and stat changes (in game mode)
+- Save/load operations and persistence
+- Achievement progress and random events (in game mode)

 For additional help, see the debug output above or check `AUDIT.md` for known issues and resolutions.